Classification of knotted tori: Introduction and main results

-{\bf Definition of a $p$-framing.} A {\it $p$-framing} in a vector bundle is a system of $p$ ordered orthogonal normal unit vector fields on the zero section of the bundle.

-{\bf Definition of the map $\xi$ from Theorem \ref{l:xitaurho}.} Informally, $\xi$ is the obstruction to the existence of a normal $(p+1)$-framing of an embedding.
-A formal definition is as follows \cite[Sketch of proof of Theorem 2.5 in p.7]{Sk15}.
+{\bf Accurate definition of the map $\xi$.} We follow \cite[Sketch of proof of Theorem 2.5 in p.
+7]{Sk11}, cf. \cite[Theorem 2.14]{CFS}, \cite[Corollary 5.9]{Ha66A}.
 Take an embedding $f:S^{q+1}\to S^{m+1}$.
 Take a normal $(m-q)$-framing of the image $f(D^{q+1}_-)$ of the lower hemisphere and a normal $(p+1)$-framing of the image $f(D^{q+1}_+)$ of the upper hemisphere.
 These framings are unique up to homotopy.
 Thus the hemispheres of $f(S^{q+1})$ are equipped with a $(p+1)$-framing and an $(m-q)$-framing.
 Using the $(m-q)$-framing identify each fiber of the normal bundle to $f(D^{q+1}_-)$ with the space $\R^{m-q}$.
 Define a map $S^q\to V_{m-q,p+1}$ by mapping point $x\in S^q$ to the $(p+1)$-framing at the point $f(x)$.
 Let $\xi[f]$ be the homotopy class of this map.

+\begin{proof}[Proof of Corollary \ref{t:cornum}.d] If $m=6k+p$ and $q=4k-1$ for some $k$, then by (L) $K^m_{q,p+q}=0$, hence the corollary is trivial.
+So assume that there are no $k$ such that $m=6k+p$ and $q=4k-1$.